 Why it works…

-Brown rice will deliver twice the blood-sugar-friendly fiber, along with a fistful of other good-for-you nutrients including blood-sugar buddy’s potassium and magnesium.
-And with a lower spot on the glycemic index, and significantly more fiber, brown rice is less likely to spike your blood sugar.
-Pro tip: If you spot “black rice” in your favorite natural food store, give it a try.
+Pro tip: If you spot “black rice” in your favorite natural food store, try it.
 Black rice, which turns a slightly purple color when cooked, contains blood-sugar friendly anthocyanins.

 3. Swap your fruit juice for whole fruits: